 - Wash and roughly chop the cilantro (coriander).

 - Peel and finely crush the garlic clove.

 - In a small bowl add garlic, black vinegar, soy sauce, sugar and sesame oil.
 Mix well together until sugar dissolves.

 - Add chilli oil to dressing and mix well.

 - In a mixing bowl, add shredded poached chicken, cabbage, cucumber and carrot together.

 - Mix together with dressing.

-- Scatter with chopped spring onion and coriander and toss together.
+- Scatter with chopped scallion (spring onion) and cilantro (coriander) and toss together.

 - Tumble into a large serving bowl and scatter sesame seeds to finish.